LMSC-NTappy/nanodescript/README.md

 Improvement suggestions / New Feature requests are welcome as well.
 Commitment to testing the new features and providing feedback is expected on the requesting side.

-Running the tests further requires installing pytest (manually for now)
+Running the tests further requires installing pytest (manually for now).

 ```bash
 pip install pytest